 Briggs adds, “The business of schools has become very competitive, and risk mitigation and administration are becoming a lot more sophisticated.
 When we decided to invest in an analytical tool, it wasn't because anything was wrong but because we realised we had a whole lot of information available that we needed to better understand.
 With the help of Professional Advantage and Board, we are just starting to sit down and analyse it all now.”

 “I think it's fair to say that Professional Advantage are a pretty intuitive bunch.
 It wasn't really definite in our own minds where we were heading with this analytic capability.
 We had a rough idea, but they worked it out with us pretty quickly.
 They definitely helped shape the design for us and have responded well to our needs,” he concludes.

 Professional Advantage is one of Australia’s most awarded solutions providers, with over 20 years’ experience in helping organisations improve their business systems through industry-leading software solutions.
 Our 250-strong team in 6 offices across Australia and internationally has successfully worked with over 1000 organisations.

-BOARD is the #1 decision-making platform.
-Founded in 1994, BOARD International has enabled more than 3000 companies worldwide to rapidly deploy Business Intelligence, Corporate Performance Management and Predictive Analytics applications on a single unified and programming-free platform.
-The BOARD platform allows companies to achieve a single, accurate and complete view of business information and a full control of performance across the entire organization, from strategic formulation down to operational execution.
-Thanks to its programming-free toolkit approach, global enterprises such as H&M, KPMG, DHL, Mitsubishi, NEC, Puma, Siemens, Toyota have rapidly deployed end-to-end decision-making applications in a fraction of the time and cost associated with traditional solutions.
+Board is the #1 decision-making platform.
+Founded in 1994, Board International has enabled more than 3000 companies worldwide to rapidly deploy Business Intelligence, Corporate Performance Management and Predictive Analytics applications on a single unified and programming-free platform.
+The Board platform allows companies to achieve a single, accurate and complete view of business information and a full control of performance across the entire organization, from strategic formulation down to operational execution.
+Thanks to its programming-free toolkit approach, global enterprises such as H&M, KPMG, Ricoh, Mitsubishi, NEC, Puma, Siemens, Toyota have rapidly deployed end-to-end decision-making applications in a fraction of the time and cost associated with traditional solutions.